-- 1. Disconnect the spark plug caps. - 2.
-Clean any dirt from around the spark plug bases. - 3.
-Remove the spark plugs using a spark plug wrench provided in the tool kit.
+- 1. Remove the front lower cover. ⇒ P. 76 - 2.
+Disconnect the spark plug caps. - 3.
+Clean any dirt from around the spark plug bases. - 4.
+Remove the spark plugs using a spark plug wrench.

 - Inspect the electrodes and center porcelain for deposits, erosion or carbon fouling.

-If the corrosion or deposit is heavy,

-- replace the plug.
+If the corrosion or deposit is heavy, replace the plug. - 6.

-Make sure that a 1.1 mm wire-type f - 5.
 Make sure that a 1.1 mm wire-type feeler gauge cannot be inserted between the spark plug gap.
-If the gauge fits in the gap, replace the plug with a new one. - 6.
+If the gauge fits in the gap, replace the plug with a new one. - 7.
 Make sure the plug washer is in good condition.

-- 7. With the plug washers attached, thread the spark plugs in by hand to prevent cross-threading. - 8.
-Tighten each spark plug: - If the old plug is good: 1/8 turn after it seats - If installing a new plug, tighten it twice to prevent loosening: - a) First, tighten the plug: NGK: 2/3 turn after it seats. - b) Then loosen the plug. - c) Next, tighten the plug again: 1/8 turn after it seats
+- 8. With the plug washers attached, thread the spark plugs in by hand to prevent cross-threading. - 9.
+Tighten each spark plug: - If the old plug is good: - 1/8 turn after it seats - If installing a new plug, tighten it twice to prevent loosening: - a) First, tighten the plug: NGK: 2/3 turn after it seats - b) Then loosen the plug. - c) Next, tighten the plug again: 1/8 turn after it seats.